saint2706/Client-Modding-Guide/PimpMyClient.md

 <https://openasar.dev>

-> If using with kernel, do remember to rename the installed `app.asar` in your Discord install's folder to `app-original.asar`.
+> If using with kernel, do remember to replace the in-use `app-original.asar` in your Discord install's folder with the `app.asar` downloaded for OA but rename it to `app-original.asar`.

 ## Step 3